zth/rescript-relay/rescript-relay-documentation/docs/tutorial/10-mutations-updates.md

 `)
 ```

 Previously we knew the exact value of the response we expected from the server.
-For this mutation, however, we can't know before-hand which id the new comment node will have.
-For these situations, we use a helper function to generate a temporary node id that will let store update correctly for the optimistic UX.
-When the mutation returns with the actual node id, the optimistic changes to the store will be rolled back and the temporary node id replaced with the actual one.
+However, since this mutation creates a new node and edge we can't know the id before-hand.
+For these situations, we use a helper function to generate a temporary node id that will let store update for the optimistic UI.
+When the mutation returns with the actual node id, the optimistic changes to the store will be rolled back, the teporary node is discarded, and the real node inserted.

 Make the following changes to `commitMutation`:
 ```rescript